 Small quantities of mercury spilled in the home should be cleaned up properly so people don’t come in contact with it or breathe its vapors.
 Some ordinary cleanup measures, such as sweeping and vacuuming, are not appropriate and will likely increase health risks.

-The Minnesota Pollution Control Agency provides steps for Cleaning up spilled mercury in the home (PDF).
+The Minnesota Pollution Control Agency provides steps for Cleaning up home mercury spills (PDF).
 You should NOT attempt to clean up spilled mercury yourself, unless the amount spilled is no more than what is contained in a fever thermometer or compact fluorescent bulb (CFL) and the spill did not occur in a warm environment.

 For advice about cleaning up a mercury spill in your home, contact the Minnesota Duty Officer Program at 651-649-5451 or 1-800-422-0798.
 The duty officer is open 24 hours a day, seven days a week.